Kaewin/phase1_project_group2/README.md

 *

 Potentially deciding to cross off a value that will not be used for our specific aircraft for a business - for example the Reciprocating engine type is a single engine and has the most crashes compared to other engine types it is also rarely used today so we probably wouldn't be recommending an aircraft with that engine type.

+### Researching our Findings Regarding the Engines

+The Reciprocating engine was developed in the 18th century and stopped being as largely used in 1994.

+A reciprocating engine is only one combustion engine hence they can only power small planes. (i.e 20 people)

+We decided to exclude the reciprocating engine and any makes with only 1 engine from our data to  determine what to recommend for planes.

+There are also crashes with 6 and 8 engines… those are not common and its unusual for a commercial passenger plane to have more than 4 engines.
+We also decided to exclude these engines.

 ### Three Visualizations